JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/tutorial.md

 ## Creating new project

-This section provides a step-by-step tutorial in which we show how to create a new project, add a new file, initialize a git repository, and publish the repository on Github.
+This section provides a step-by-step tutorial showing how to create a new project, add a new file, initialize a git repository, and publish the repository on Github.

 The first thing we have to do when creating a new project is to select a folder where we want to store the project.
-Open the file `Explorer` in the VS Code by pressing its icon in the activity bar and then press the `Open Folder` button.
+Open the file `Explorer` in the VS Code by pressing its icon in the activity bar and pressing the `Open Folder` button.
 Alternatively, use the keyboard shortcut `Ctrl + K Ctrl + O`.

 ![](tutorial_1.png)